Congestion Control techniques in Computer Networks

 - Retransmission Policy :

-It is the policy in which retransmission of the packets are taken care.
+It is the policy in which retransmission of the packets are taken care of.
 If the sender feels that a sent packet is lost or corrupted, the packet needs to be retransmitted.
 This transmission may increase the congestion in the network.

 To prevent congestion, retransmission timers must be designed to prevent congestion and also able to optimize efficiency.